mbrt/keygen-post/post.md

 }
 ```

 The `check_mail` function needs the index in the table as secondary input, so it is not completely independent from the other check function.
-However, `check_mail` can be incorporated by our successful symbolic solver used before:
+However, `check_mail` can be incorporated by our successful test program used before:

 ```C
 // ...